Wednesday, 22 June 2022

 All eyes yearn the sight, slain by what they show.

-Obviously, there was something more grown up here- a Hymn to Hymen- a kanyadaan where the kanya, Echo, has pity on the cause of her pining and, does 'daan', by lending her voice to complete the avowal of such Narcissistic marriage as survives its own Love or all annihilating injury.
+Obviously, there was something more grown up in Ovid- a Hymn to Hymen- a kanyadaan where the kanya, Echo, has pity on the cause of her pining and, does 'daan', by lending her voice to complete the avowal of such Narcissistic marriage as survives its own Love or all annihilating injury.

 Let’s begin by refreshing our memory of the myth, found in book 3 of the Metamorphoses.
 A doomed love story, it is one of a series of tales in Ovid in which both the lover and the beloved are transformed.
 Echo, a mountain nymph known for her sonorous voice, is enlisted by the philandering Zeus to distract Juno by chatting with her.